yggdrasil-network/yggdrasil-network.github.io/index.md

 sitemap: true
 ---

-Yggdrasil is an implementation of a new name-independent routing scheme and functions as a fully end-to-end encrypted IPv6 network.
+Yggdrasil is an implementation of a new name-independent routing scheme and functions as an end-to-end encrypted IPv6 network.

 It is lightweight, easy to configure, supported on multiple platforms, and allows pretty much any IPv6-capable application to communicate securely with other Yggdrasil nodes.
 You do not need to have IPv6 Internet connectivity from your ISP — it also works just fine over IPv4.